aprilnovak/nekRSDoc/source/input_files.rst

 =====================

 This page describes the input file structure and syntax needed to run a nekRS simulation.
-At a minimum, nekRS requires four files to run a problem -
+A nekRS simulation is referred to as a "case," and at a minimum requires four files to run -

 * Parameter file, with ``.par`` extension
 * Mesh file, with ``.re2`` extension